Milo, Alberta

 Milo is a village in Vulcan County, Alberta, Canada.
 It is located on Highway 542, approximately 127 km southeast of the City of Calgary and 72 km east of the Town of High River.
-Milo is mainly an agricultural service community.
+Milo primarily serves as an agricultural service community, supporting the surrounding farming and ranching regions.

+The village is also known for hosting the annual LieLow Music Festival, a popular event that draws visitors from across the region.
+This music festival features a diverse lineup of local and regional bands, celebrating a variety of musical genres and contributing to the village's cultural scene.
+The event has become a significant part of the local community, offering entertainment and a gathering space for both residents and visitors.